The Debate on the Constitution: Part One: September 1787 to February 1788

 "The best resource for understanding the morning headlines I've seen in a long time."

-E-book edition: The Debate on the Constitution: Part One is available for the Kindle, Kobo, Nook, Google Books, and iPad (through iTunes), and Sony Reader.
+E-book edition: The Debate on the Constitution: Part One is available for the Kindle, Kobo, Nook, and Google Books, and iBooks.

 In this Library of America volume (and its companion) is captured, on a scale unmatched by any previous collection, the extraordinary energy and eloquence of our first national political campaign.